 g.
 Reinsurance Cash Flows – Description of how reinsurance cash flows are modeled.

+h.
 Deterministic Reserve Method – Identification of the deterministic reserve method applied for each model segment, either the gross premium valuation method outlined in VM-20 Section 4.A or the direct iteration method outlined in VM-20 Section 4.B.

-3. Mortality – The following information regarding the mortality assumptions used by the company in performing a principle-based valuation:
+3. Mortality – The following information regarding the mortality assumptions used by the company in performing a principle-based valuation under VM-20:

 Mortality Segments – Description of each mortality segment and the rationale for selecting the policies to include in each mortality segment.